flying-charlie/cs50-final-project/README.md

 The required python librarys.

 ### templates

 #### layout.html
-This is the main template for all pages, containing the navbar (with a block for extra options), imports for tone.js (from static) and bootstrap, a block for code, a block for the header, and a block for the main HTML.
+This is the main template for all pages, containing the navbar (with a block for extra options), imports for tone.js (from static), bootstrap and the filesheet, a block for code, a block for the header, and a block for the main HTML.

 #### index.html
 The home page of the website - shows your previously created progressions.